mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!--
 MOVE

-The last chapter outlined the use and design characteristics of the starting point of an incomplete 2D platformer with low-spec graphics, with graphical scaffolding for text-based code, and deliberately broken.
+he last chapter outlined the use and design characteristics of the starting point of an incomplete 2D platformer with low-spec graphics, with graphical scaffolding for text-based code, and deliberately broken.
 While the following chapter explores the use of game design patterns in detail, this section addresses the impact of the template on participant coding practices, based on video observations of learners directly interaction with the template triangulated with journal notes from phases 2 and 3 and participant feedback from phase one. -->

 The last chapter outlined the use and design characteristics of the starting game template, namely: an incomplete 2D platformer; pixel graphics; with graphical scaffolding for text-based code; and deliberately incomplete thus inviting improvement.
 This section addresses the impact of these characteristics on participant coding practices, based on video observations of learners.

+THIS NEEDS REVISION - USEFUL BUT WHAT FOCUS - DEBUGGING TOOLS? - DESIGN HEURISTICS - LIKE SCRATCH

+The use of glitch as a code playground significantly reduced technical barriers for students.
+It removing the process of setting up a server for web development, and the delay of transferring files to the server.
+While the code project consisted of several files of javascript, HTML and CSS, learners were shielded from the complexity of how they were interlinked and there were practically no extended blockages to undertaking work using this environment.
+There were some issues of access for some participants who did not remember or recall log in details or their project name.
+These issues were mitigated through the use of a log in details shared between participants.

+When users struggled to log in or to find the games or assets that they had created earlier there sought and received help from family members or other peers.
+Direct help from facilitators was rarely required.
+In the glitch environment code errors were highlighted in with red dot in the interface which gave a quick visual indication of where the error occurred, when the user hovered over gave an error message as a pop up. the which while limited

 MOVE SOME OF THE LATER SECTION HERE ABOUT MICROWORLD?
 OR IN DESIGN?